 Our board of directors can hold one or two year terms and are elected by the membership at our AGM.

-At least 80% of the directors must be members themselves, and can be elected for no more than three consecutive terms.
+At least 80% of the directors must be members themselves, and can be elected for no more than four consecutive terms.